 OK, so they use the rehab setting to get him to accept his deafness and that ASL is now his language.
 Or he better accept it like that anyway because he has nowhere else to go.
-Tough Love or Tough Noogies.
+Tough Noogies.
 Like it or Lump it, bud.

 Does a place like this really exist?
 Or is it more like an idealistic boot camp?
 I’m leaning toward ALTERNATE REALITY.

-I do get that we have Deaf rehab centers with staff fluent in ASL.
-There is no question in my mind that introducing ASL and living among fluent/native users would be an amazing kind of wrap around support to teach someone how to “be deaf” after such a devastating loss, it feels very last-resort-y.
-Like the only reason he’s there is because he’s broke and he’s an addict.
+Yes, we have Deaf rehab centers with staff fluent in ASL.
+There is no question in my mind that introducing ASL and living among fluent/native users would be an amazing kind of wrap around support to teach someone how to “be deaf” after such a devastating loss, but it feels very last-resort-y.
+Like the only reason he’s there is because he’s broke and he happens to be an addict, too.

 Like most people who have suddenly gone blind, lost their arm or leg, suffered some sort of bodily trauma, he WANTS TO FIX HIS BODY.
 He tells Joe of his plans to pursue a Cochlear Implant who dismisses the idea as “expensive”.
-Then, it’s like if you want it, you can’t get help from his rehab.
-Um, he’s not using drugs.
-He’s seeking out something that may give him part of his life back THAT HE JUST LOST TWO SECONDS AGO.
+Then, it’s like.. if you want it, you can’t get help from his rehab.
+What does that have to do with it?
+He’s seeking out a common treatment that may give him part of his life back THAT HE JUST LOST TWO SECONDS AGO.